 New Research and Development Facility

-IMEG provided engineering design for Boehringer Ingelheim Vetmedica Inc.’s new Research and Development facility at Iowa State University Research Park.
+IMEG provided engineering design for a confidential pharmaceutical company’s new research and development facility at Iowa State University Research Park.

 The second floor office area is conditioned by two additional VAV gas-fired DX rooftop units.
 High-efficiency, 100-BHP condensing boilers are sized for N+1 redundancy and supply hot water for radiant heat around the office area perimeter as well as for in-floor radiant heat zones in the lobby and second floor cantilever areas.
 High-efficiency water heaters provide domestic hot water to the potable and industrial hot water circulation loops.
 A sophisticated building management system provides optimization of equipment control strategies and links with the owner’s other facilities in the area.

 Challenges included a condensed schedule, long-span support, maintaining proper pressure relationships between spaces, flexibility for future expansion and preparation of multiple bid packages.